MarcelW1323/clean_business_chart/clean_business_chart/README.rst

   * added date column support for pandas DataFrame and added translation of column headers inside the call in version 0.1.2

   * fixed error with FC-scenario when all FC-values were zero in version 0.2.12

+  * fixed cosmetic bug with AC-scenario when total equals 0, stacked bar on the right has an element of zero in version 0.2.13

 * BarWithWaterfall, the second chart released in version 0.2.2